20. My restlessness and the four Phases of Life

 Even when it comes to the very small time frame of my nightly reading, my restless need for change

 has a hand in proceedings.
+On my bedside table is always a pile of

 Having recently finished a few I have just added two new books to the